Date of Degree

 Copyright 2009 Aimee Cheree Mapes

 Mapes, Aimee Cheree.
-"Sponsoring literacy: borderland communities and student identities in an academic support program." dissertation, University of Iowa, 2009.
+"Sponsoring literacy: borderland communities and student identities in an academic support program."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.